Mayur-Debu/Win_Activator/README.md

 1. Copy the script in a text file.
 2. Save the script file with '.bat' extension.
+3. Disable the windows firewall and disable the antivirus if any.
 3. Run the program as administrator.
 4. Sit back and Relax.
 ```